 Today, the colors and rich decorative traditions of Venice still run in our veins.
 At Porte Italia, descendants and devotees of the same craftsmen whose original woodwork, painting and design still grace the villas of Palladio and palazzos along Venice’s Grand Canal, are once again using furniture, chandeliers, walls, ceilings and doors as their canvas.

-Using traditional Venice-inspired colors, finishes and decorations applied to updated and rescaled antique frames, they are bringing old-world Italian handcrafted design and quality back to the new world order of modern interiors.
+Using Venice-inspired colors, finishes and decorations, they are bringing old-world Italian handcrafted design and quality back to the new world order of modern interiors.
 Courtesy of an American designer, and the Lenarduzzi family who resurrected the art form over 30 years ago.
 Porte Italia.

 Having admired examples of Venetian painted furniture in Europe’s finest museums, antique shops and private homes, designer Ann Graham decided to recreate a line of painted furniture, using rescaled frames and traditional painted Chinoiserie finishes and decoration.
 Her search for a manufacturer led her to the Italian region once famous for creating the originals, and Enrico Lenarduzzi who ultimately launched Porte Italia and became its CEO.